nummacway/gb300/README.md

 ```

 The file's content is matched to a Format string to extract the values.
-Funnily, this file is Windows (CR+LF) by default, even though the format string is specifically Unix (LF).
+Funnily, this file is Windows (CR+LF) by default, even though the Format string is specifically Unix (LF).

 Let's have a closer look at it: